Logo: A Beautiful Miniature Book

 4. A page from The Court Journal P 416 announcing the publishing of “Important Engravings of The Waterloo Banquet at Apsley House, from a picture by William Salter”.
 This is contemporaneous with the first appearance of the painting as it states: “Mr Moon…has received from His Grace the Duke of Wellington the Exclusive Privilege of Being Present at the Banquet on Tuesday last, with a View to its Completion”.

 We understand this archive was collected and mounted by a member of the Salter family, or possibly by William Salter himself.

-Then stored in our basement unexamined until restoration commenced in 2019.
+After purchase, it was then stored in our basement unexamined until a full restoration commenced in 2019.

 We have here (above left) an extremely early "Chained Bible".
 It is a 1551 second edition copy of the Erasmus Paraphrase Version of the Great Bible, the first Erasmus Paraphrase Bible in English.
 It comes with all its eight original brass top cover rivets, original leather covered solid wooden boards, and sixteenth century chain riveted to the top board (it has since gone off for professional restoration).

 We can now report more on this restoration for you.
 See below.